The following is my report I submitted to the Explorers Club (explorers.org);

 Xishuangbanna Prefecture Yunnan Province, People’s Republic of China

-In August of 2017 I travelled to Yunnan Province, China to conduct an independent study on the state of Theravada Buddhism among the Dai ethnic group.
+In August of 2017 I traveled to Yunnan Province, China to conduct an independent study on the distinct cultural and religious practices of the Dai ethnic minority group.
 The following is my account and findings from my fieldwork and time spent there.
 My expedition was partly made possible by The Explorers Club, whom which I am very grateful towards their decision to award me a research grant.

 During my undergrad career at the University of Iowa, I earnestly studied eastern religions and cultures and became intrigued by the extremely diverse region that is Yunnan province, China and the small pocket of ‘southeast Asian’ style Buddhism that exists in the southern tip of the province.
 Based on my studies, I held several strong assumptions about religion and spirituality in the PRC (People’s Republic of China).
 It’s been my impression that the cultural revolution wiped away a good amount of China’s Spirituality but I also know that when it comes to Buddhism, China has traditionally followed the Mahayana and Tibetan lineages and not Theravada, which made Xishuangbanna even more interesting.

 Before I went to Xishuangbanna, I spent two weeks in the north of Yunnan Province in the cities of Dali and Lijiang.
 I even spent a night at Wu Wei Shan monastery outside of Dali (planned to stay a week but a bout of food poisoning forced me to leave early) and this experience gave me some important insights that would prove valuable later in assessing Dai Buddhism in the south.
 I spent a total of 27 days in Xishuangbanna, mostly in the city of Jinghong.